originphp/app/README.md

 $ docker-compose down
 ```

-If you want to start the docker container with extra services including MySQL,Redis,Minio,MailHog then run the script
+If you want to start the docker container with extra services including MySQL, Redis, Minio, MailHog then run the script

 ```linux
 $ bin/docker